 Since Facebook introduced Business Pages in 2008, the world of Social Media has completely changed.
 With over 90 popular social sites available today, online media is more fragmented than ever and targeting is a great deal more challenging.
 The good news: the eyeballs are there.
 According to the most recent report from Pew Research, an average social user (many of whom are adults) actively accesses his or her favorite social sites an average of four times a day.
-Better yet, according to the January 2016 Global Web Index Report, 65% actively engage with a comment, a post or a share, spending an average 1 hour and 40 minutes a day.
+Better yet, according to the most recent Global Web Index Report, 65% actively engage with a comment, a post or a share, spending an average 1 hour and 40 minutes a day.

 But the real shocker is that the average teen spends up to nine hours a day on social media, with Instagram, Snapchat and Twitter being their preferred sites.
 Even Baby Boomers are in on the act, with more than half (52%) now daily users of Facebook, Pinterest and LinkedIn.
 Social media is not just for grandkids, anymore; it has become a part of everyday life and one of our first go-to sources for information.